piemen9228-cmd/Kalai-Prototype/README.md

 Upload an image to test the image-handling functionality.

-⚠️ Note: For full functionality, a production version would need integration with Google Cloud APIs, including API keys, authentication, and a backend service (e.g., Cloud Run).

 ⌨️ Accessibility Tips
 Use Ctrl + Shift + M to toggle tab key behavior.